abhishek-isentia/Competency-Test/CDLeadLead.md

 - Once test is completed please share the Jenkins (IP/Port/Domain) and S3 Bucket URL with iSentia team
 - If Jenkins is login protected create an admin user for iSentia and share username and password

+# Bonus Point
+If you use the [Jenkins Pipeline job](https://github.com/jenkinsci/workflow-plugin/blob/master/TUTORIAL.md) to create the job